nczmoo/tt2/readme.md

     x buy more runners
     x before a dealer is deleted, go get the product (instead wait until product is sold out) x if a cop lands on a runner, chance to get arrested x prevent people from placing a dealer within x spaces of traphouse
+    x cop goes in a random direction (orthogonal) and only moves ever <x> seconds x when cop hits boundary, they turn clock wise. x PROBLEM: cop just goes along the edge now. heat is distributed around drug dealing areas and cops will follow heat price of brick should change